 Remove excess fat from cooked food with ice cubes wrapped in a paper towel.
 The fat should solidify and cling to the towel.

 Keep The Salt Flowing In The Shaker

 Add a few grains of rice to the salt shaker to keep the salt flowing freely during wet or humid weather.

-Put wooden spoon in a pot to stop the contents boiling over.
+Put a wooden spoon in the pot to stop the contents boiling over.